exoscale/deps-modules/README.md

 # deps-modules

+This is a clojure tools that attempts to solve the "multi module" project problem with tools.deps in a minimalistic way.

+A multi module repository would be typically a repository that contains multiple libraries/services in some directory, each with their own deps.edn file.

+We want only a few things:

+* we would like to have a single edn file that describe/pins of the versions of all/some of our dependencies in our modules

+* we would like to have the ability to select all/some attributes from the coordinates form this file when we merge them.

+* we want all this to require no juggling with aliases, injecting files in the tools.deps loading chain, no use of a new binary.
+A developer should be able to just look briefly at one of the deps.edn file in a module and get going.

-Reads `.deps-versions.edn` from project root, which should contain a map of dependencies in the tools.deps format then look for all the `modules/*/.deps.edn` files and merges coordinate attributes of dependencies when it finds a `:exo.deps/inherit` key as in the version file in the `.deps-versions.edn` file, then writes out the corresponding `modules/*/deps.edn` file, preserving comments/indentation/formatting.
+In order to do this we decided to created a simple clj tool that reads a `.deps-versions.edn` file from the project root, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules' deps.edn files.
+It does this preserving the format of the files.

-This is meant to be used via tools.deps as a "tool"

 You would have something like that in your root deps.edn file